ahrefs/ppx_regexp/README.md

 ## Limitations

-### No Pattern Guards
+### (ppx_tyre) No Pattern Guards

-Pattern guards are not supported.
+Pattern guards are not supported for `ppx_tyre`.
 This is due to the fact that all match cases are combined into a single regular expression, so if one of the patterns succeed, the match is committed before we can check the guard condition.

+`ppx_regexp_extended` gets around this by grouping match cases with the same guards and compiling those together, instead of every match case being compiled into one RE.

 ### No Exhaustiveness Check